Ted Lieu: Foreign espionage

 In 2015, Lieu called for a Justice Department investigation into the arrests of several Chinese-American scientists for espionage.
 On February 13, 2018, in a Senate Select Committee on Intelligence hearing focused on Chinese espionage in the United States, Senator Marco Rubio asked FBI director Christopher A. Wray about the risk posed by China's students in advanced science and mathematics programs.
 Lieu criticized Wray's response as "irresponsible generalizations" implying that all Chinese students and scholars were spies.

 Artificial Intelligence

 In 2023, after the release of ChatGPT, Lieu wrote in the New York Times to call for regulation of artificial intelligence, arguing that "Failure to do so could lead to a future where the risks of AI far outweigh its benefits."
 Later the same year, Lieu signed an open letter from the Center for AI Safety, which stated "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war."

+In July 2026, Lieu and U.S. representative Nathaniel Moran introduced the AI Kill Switch Act, which would require developers of advanced AI systems to maintain the technical capability to throttle, suspend or shut down their systems.